-Embedding business intelligence objects allows you to access the Oracle BI EE Presentation Services catalog and choose Oracle BI EE objects, such as analyses and dashboards, to include in ADF pages.
+Embedding business intelligence objects allows you to access the Oracle BI Presentation Catalog and choose Oracle BI EE objects, such as analyses and dashboards, to include in ADF pages.
 In most cases, the objects that you add to ADF pages are created to fit the theme of an ADF page and application.
-When you add a business intelligence object to an ADF page, that page will contain a reference to the business intelligence object and does not contain a copy of the object.
-When the business intelligence object is modified and saved to the Oracle BI EE Presentation Services Catalog, any changes will appear in the ADF application when the user runs the form.
+When you add an object to an ADF page, that page will contain a reference to the object and does not contain a copy of the object.
+When the object is modified and saved to the Oracle BI Presentation Catalog, any changes will appear in the ADF application when the user runs the form.